cawka/cs118-spring2017/project-3.md

   <del>Your implementation can also record mapping from ARP requests using source IP and hardware address, but it is not required in this project.</del>

 - To reduce staleness of the ARP information, entries in ARP cache should time out after `30 seconds`.
 The starter code (`ArpCache` class) already includes the facility to mark ARP entries "invalid".
-Your task is to remove such entries and to implement ARP re-request logic.
+Your task is to remove such entries.
+If there is an ongoing traffic (e.g., client still pinging the server), then the router should go through the standard mechanism to send ARP request and then cache the response.
+If there is no ongoing traffic, then ARP cache should eventually become empty.

 - The router should send an ARP request about once a second until an ARP reply comes back or the request has been sent out at least `5 times`.